AppliedLogicSystems/ALSProlog/6-ObjectPro:-Object-Oriented-Programming.md

 value is any Prolog term.
 This constraint expression indicates that any instance of the class being defined must have the value of slot slotName set equal to value.
-The generated code ensures that when instances of the class are initialized (via the call send(Object, initialize)), the value of slotName is set to value.
+The generated code ensures that when instances of the class are initialized (such as via the call send(Object, initialize), or via a create_object call), the value of slotName is set to value.

 The constraint expression slotName < valueList requires that the values of slotName be among the Prolog terms appearing on the list valueList.
 Here ’<’ is a short hand for ’is an element of’.
 The generated code for the class methods applies a test to any attempted update of the value of slotName to ensure that the new value is on the list valueList.

 As indicated, the third constraint expression subsumes the first two.
 Var is a Prolog variable, and Condition is an arbitrary Prolog call in which Var occurs.